 Passport by Euromonitor is a comprehensive market research database providing key business intelligence on markets, consumers and companies, emphasizing consumer-related industries.
 It is an excellent source for international data, including market forecasts, consumer market sizes, consumer lifestyles, brands, and more.

-Search 25 billion data points in over 4.3 billion datasets sourced from over 70 public and private sources.
+Search 52 billion data points in over 6.2 billion datasets sourced from over 70 public and private data providers.
 Allows users to manipulate datasets, compare multiple indicators and multiple sources, chart trends over time, and spatially represent data without requiring additional software programs.
-Includes the EASI Analytics Market Planner module.
+Includes the EASI Analytics Market Planner module, as well as data from Zillow, Factset Corporate Fundamentals, US Stock Market Prices, and selected international market indices and exchanges.

 Consider searching journal articles with keyword or subject term "market share" or "market shares"